 There are excellent schools throughout the town with the low pupil to teacher ratios which produce excellent results.
 There is a new £35 million college and Teesside University also has a campus in the town.

-This means that the town has a highly educated workforce trained in all kinds of commercial disciplines so perhaps it’s little wonder that Darlington has become something of a magnet for business relocations with companies like Capita, Orange, Amec, Student Loans Company and Four Seasons Health Care remain committed to Darlington and continue to expand.
+This means that the town has a highly educated workforce, trained in all kinds of commercial disciplines.
+So perhaps it’s little wonder that Darlington has become something of a magnet for business relocations with companies like Capita, EE, Amec Foster Wheeler, the Student Loans Company and Four Seasons Health Care remaining committed to Darlington and continuing to expand.

-Add to the mix plentiful housing of all kinds – with house prices below the national average – and Darlington has got to be one of the most desirable places to live in the UK.
+Add to add to the mix plentiful housing of all kinds – including here at Lingfield Point where Taylor Wimpey is well on with building the Millfields estate.
+House prices below the national average, which all combines to make Darlington has got to be one of the most desirable places to live in the UK.